mufidu/mufidu.com/pages/about/index.md

 ## About me

+My name is Muhammad Mufid Utomo.
 I am currently an Informatics student.
 I just code as a hobby, at least for now.
 Have also been busy learning and trying some things, see [what I'm doing now](/now).

 Check out my online presences: